 Dobrun monastery, also known as Kruševo, is located in the vivid mountainous area on the road from Belgrade to Užice, 12 km away from Višegrad, in the valley of the Rzav river.
-It is dedicated to the Holly Mary and was erected by župan Pribil and his sons Stefan and Petar in 1343.
+It is dedicated to the Dormition of the holy mother of God and was erected by župan Pribil and his sons Stefan and Petar in 1343.
 In 1383. as a monk Jovan built a very rich annex painted with marvellous frescoes.
 Already in 1393 when Turks got through in Bosnia for the first time, the monastery was ruined.
 It was reconstructed by despot Stefan Lazarević and princess Milica.
 On the crossing of the 18th and 19th century the monastery got abandoned.

 There are no reliable data regarding the establishment and the history of the monastery.
 It is known that it was the centre of Metropolitan for a while.
 In its history the monastery was destroyed and reconstructed many times.
 The worst destruction took place during the Second World War, when Germans used it as a weapons warehouse, and set it to explode during their withdrawal in 1945.
 The monastery was reconstructed in 1946.

 The monastery was painted with many frescoes.
 The best known frescoes preserved until present day are those of Tsar Dušan with his wife Jelena and son Uroš, as well as the fresco of the monastery founder zupan Pribil along with his sons and son in law Stan.
 In the rocks above the monastery there is a cave whose entrance area was closed with stone blocks.
 The monks lived there and would descend down to the monastery only during the big religious holidays.
 The monastery is still active these days.
 Within the complex of monastery there is a Museum of the First Serbian Upraising, The paintings gallery and a Museum of Dabro Bosnian Diocese of the Metropolitan.

 The Old Town of Dobrun